alexander-korolkov/xm/README.md

 # Run project
 This app required Docker Compose.
-In oder to run project go to "/app" directory and use:
+In oder to run project use:
 `docker compose up -d`
 Should work.